Septic System Installation & Alterations

 Septic System Abandonment & Sewer Connection

-When a septic system fails and you must replace it, the current system will need to be properly abandoned.
+When a septic system fails you must replace it, the current system will need to be properly abandoned.
 In Maricopa County, an abandonment permit is required along with the alteration or new installation septic permit.
 Septic tank abandonment is needed for a couple of different reasons:

 You can abandon a septic system in two ways.
 We can slurry or dirt fill the septic tank and field or we can remove it in entirety.
 Our team can advise which option is best for your particular situation.

-Priority Pumping can help you with this process.
+HomeField can help you with this process.
 We know permitting inside out.
 We’ll guide you through the paperwork and city process to tap into the sewer system.
 We abandon the old septic system and reroute the plumbing to connect directly to the sewer.

 Call us today to learn more 480-540-6266.